Know Before You Go

 Use University contracted suppliers, booking, and expense management tools when available.

 Use a University issued Travel Card for individual travel arrangements and during university business travel.
-See Travel Card for specific guidance regarding the proper use of the Travel Card.
+See Travel Card for specific guidance regarding application process and card use.

 Travelers are responsible for understanding and adhering to specific restrictions imposed by the source funding the travel, and for complying with external reporting obligations.
 Speak to your URA for travel guidance related to sponsored programs.